Potentino Exploration Project Team

 @grove_archaeologist

-Meryl Shriver-Rice, Ph.D., RPA, is Director of the Environment, Culture & Media Master’s Program at the Abess Center for Ecosystem Science, & Policy at the University of Miami.
-Dr. Shriver-Rice is an environmental archaeologist and digital anthropologist.
-She is a board member of the Alliance for Diversity and Inclusion in Ethnobiology (ADIE) and founding editor of the Journal of Environmental Media.
+Meryl Shriver-Rice, Ph.D., RPA, is an environmental archaeologist and anthropologist in the department of Human Ecology at Rutgers University.
+She is a board member of the Allying for Diversity and Inclusion in Ethnobiology (ADIE) and founding editor of the Journal of Environmental Media.
 She is also Principal Investigator of the Coastal Heritage at Risk Task Force (CHART) project which builds regional partnerships to recognize the vulnerabilities of community heritage assets to the impacts of climate change.
 CHART seek to inform local communities of best practices when undertaking steps to preserve and protect historic and archaeological sites.

 She has published on Etruscan archaeobotany, local ecological knowledge (LEK), Community-Based Participatory Research (CBPR), landscape archaeology, relational values, digital practices by museums and heritage sites, and the role of environmental archaeology in contemporary conservation.
-Her co-authored book with Sarah Hiepler, Tracking the Last Banana Bat while Archiving the Dead: Decolonial Interventions in Digital Justice and Environmental Conservation is under contract with Wiley-Blackwell.
+Her co-authored book with Dr. Sarah Hiepler, Decolonial Approaches to Data Ethics and Re-Storying: Tracking Biodiversity and Archiving the Dead is contract with Wiley-Blackwell.

 @DrHunterVaughan (Twitter)